Serrin/Celestra-beta/README.md

 `isCallable(value);` | __Stability: 4 - Stable.__<BR>This function determines whether the provided object has a call method.
 The return value is boolean.
 `isChar(value);` | __Stability: 4 - Stable.__<BR>This function determines whether the provided value is a string with length 1 character.
 This function is unicode compatible.
 The return value is boolean.
 `isClass(value);` | __Stability: 4 - Stable.__<BR>Alias of the `isConstructorFn(value);`.
+`isCoercedObject(object);` | __Stability: 4 - Stable.__<BR>If the given object is a coerced object (Number, BigInt, String, Boolean), then the return value is the constructor function.
+In any other cases retuns false.
+The object parameter is mandatory.
 `isConstructorFn(value);` | __Stability: 4 - Stable.__<BR>This function determines whether the provided value is a constructable function.
 The return value is boolean.
 `isDataView(value);` | __Stability: 1 - Deprecated and will be removed.__<BR>This function determines whether the provided value is an DataView object.
 The return value is boolean.
 `isDate(value);` | __Stability: 1 - Deprecated and will be removed.__<BR>This function determines whether the provided value is a date.
 The return value is boolean.